filipmrc/filipmrc.github.io/index.md

 </div>
 <div class="eleven wide column">
 <font size="+1">
-My name is Filip Marić and I am an AI researcher at Samsung Research.
+I am currently an AI researcher at Samsung Research, working on multimodal retrival and composed image search.
 I have completed my Ph.D. with the <a href="www.starslab.ca">STARS</a> lab at the University of Toronto, directed by Prof. <a href="http://stars.utias.utoronto.ca/~jkelly/">Jonathan Kelly</a>.
-I am also jointly affiliated with <a href="https://lamor.fer.hr/lamor">LAMOR</a> at the University of Zagreb, directed by Prof. Ivan Petrović.
+During this time I was jointly affiliated with <a href="https://lamor.fer.hr/lamor">LAMOR</a> at the University of Zagreb, directed by Prof. Ivan Petrović.

-I'm exploring how methods based on computational <a href="https://en.wikipedia.org/wiki/Differential_geometry">differential</a> and <a href="https://en.wikipedia.org/wiki/Algebraic_geometry">algebraic</a> geometry can be used in inverse kinematics, motion planning and control for robotic manipulators.
+During my graduate studies, my research endeavors focused on the application of methods derived from computational <a href="https://en.wikipedia.org/wiki/Differential_geometry">differential</a> and <a href="https://en.wikipedia.org/wiki/Algebraic_geometry">algebraic</a> geometry in the realms of inverse kinematics, motion planning and control for robotic manipulators.
-Also, I am interested in how geometric representations can be used to provide domain-specific knowledge into learning methods for robotics.
+Further, I am interested in how geometric representations can be used to inject domain-specific knowledge into learning methods for robotics.
 If you're interested in my work, check out the <a href="/publications">publications</a> page for a list of papers and related resources.
 For code samples and libraries, please visit my <a href="https://github.com/filipmrc">github</a> profile.

 </font>